Vaccination with Sputnik V started in Serbia today

 The agreement between RDIF and the Government of Serbia will enable the vaccination of 1 million people.
 The supplies will help Serbia secure a diversified portfolio of vaccines against coronavirus.
 Deliveries will be facilitated by RDIF’s international partners in India, China, South Korea and other countries.

 Sputnik V is a highly-effective vaccine with 91,4% efficacy rate according to the results of the third and final control point analysis of data of Phase III clinical trials in Russia obtained 21 days after administering the first dose to volunteers.
-Calculation was based on the analysis of data of volunteers (n = 22 714) who received both the first and second doses of the Sputnik V vaccine or placebo at the third and final control point of 78 confirmed cases in accordance with the Phase III clinical trials protocol.
+Calculation was based on the analysis of data of volunteers (n = 22 714) who received both the first and second doses of the Sputnik V coronavirus vaccine Gamaleya Center or placebo at the third and final control point of 78 confirmed cases in accordance with the Phase III clinical trials protocol.
 The vaccine demonstrated 100% efficacy against severe coronavirus cases.

 Kirill Dmitriev, CEO of the Russian Direct Investment Fund, said: